-The laparoscopic sleeve gastrectomy (LSG) is also known as vertical sleeve gastrectomy (VSG) and gastric sleeve.
-This surgery is a permanent irreversible operation performed via keyhole surgery where a portion of the stomach is removed.
+The laparoscopic sleeve gastrectomy (LSG) is also known as the vertical sleeve gastrectomy (VSG) and gastric sleeve.
+This surgery is a permanent irreversible operation performed via keyhole surgery where a large portion of the stomach is removed.

 To perform this surgery, I divide the stomach with surgical staples along its entire length and the larger portion of stomach which has been divided is removed.
 The remaining stomach is long and narrow and roughly the shape of a banana and is approximately 1/10 the size of the original stomach.
 This narrower stomach is often referred to as a pouch or sleeve because of its shape and smaller size.

 Following the laparoscopic sleeve gastrectomy weight loss occurs due to two key reasons:

 The stomach produces a number of different hormones (e.g. ghrelin) which signal the brain as well as the digestive tract.
 After surgery these hormonal levels change and thus the messages to the brain and the body alter.
 These changes result in a significant decrease in appetite, promote the feeling of fullness and change glucose metabolism, amongst many other metabolic effects.

 The newly sleeved stomach is significantly smaller and is easily filled